BigBIueWhale/openwebui_config/README.md

 2. In OpenWebUI admin page, disable explicit `num_gpu` specification for all qwen models.

-3. Counterintuitively, offloading some layers to GPU (say if you only have 4 gigabytes of VRAM) can hurt the tok/s inference speed performance.
+3. Counterintuitively, offloading some layers to GPU (say if you only have 4 gigabytes of VRAM) can hurt the tok/s inference speed performance compared to `num_gpu=0` (CPU-only).
 However for qwen models offloading some layers to GPU can significantly improve prompt ingestion speeds- specifically if your GPU is new enough (nvidia AMPERE architecture or above).

 4. Run ollama with
       ```ps